 The market for traditional and complementary medicine (T&CM) is big in Norway.
-According to a survey conducted by the National Research Center in Complementary and Alternative Medicine (NAFKAM), about one in four Norwegians saw a T&CM provider in 2016, and Norwegians spent more than NOK 4 billion on such treatment.
+According to a survey conducted by the National Research Center in Complementary and Alternative Medicine (NAFKAM), about one in four Norwegians saw a T&CM provider in 2018, and Norwegians spent almost NOK 54 billion on such treatment.

 The range of T&CM treatment available is vast and varied, with more than 200 different modalities.
 In the Consumer Authority’s experience, the providers of T&CM are a complex group, and how serious they are, their knowledge about rules and regulations and their willingness to comply with them vary greatly.

 Below you will find some information that may be helpful if you are considering T&CM treatment in Norway.

 The term ‘traditional and complementary medicine’ is wide-ranging.
 It covers activities intended to alleviate or treat diseases or injuries, at the same time as these activities (normally) take place outside the ordinary public or private health services.
 Common forms of T&CM include acupuncture, naprapathy, healing and reflexology, among many others.
 Read more about laws and regulations in the section ‘Regulation of traditional and complementary medicine’.

 Why is a form of modality considered T&CM?

 A modality is considered T&CM because it mainly takes place outside the Norwegian health and care services, without any requirements for documentation of the effect, medical knowledge or authorisation on the part of the person providing such treatment.

 The effect of T&CM modalities usually lacks scientific evidence.

 Who can provide T&CM?